Stage 4- how to rebuild your marriage after an affair.

 (We talked about that more in detail in Stage 3/breaking off an affair, click here to read).

-The real work of rebuilding the marriage can now start.
+and keeps the ‘no contact’ rule, the real work of rebuilding the marriage can now start.

 “The best way out is always through.” – Robert Frost